 Keep reading and we’ll answer all those questions and more!

-These ratings are based on the stopping power of the body armor and the amount of protection you get from the blunt force of the bullet.
+These ratings are based on the stopping power and the amount of protection you get from the blunt force of the bullet.
 (The NIJ considers less than 1.7″ of blunt trauma to be passing.)

 Armor for our purposes is divided into soft and hard varieties.